rosshemsley/SublimeClangFormat/README.md

   as `Allmen` style braces, and different indents.
 For examples see http://clang.llvm.org/docs/ClangFormatStyleOptions.html.
 - Settings for the 'Custom' format and others are available through the Sublime Text preferences.
-Note that it is possible to enable the formatter on every save to a C/C++ file.
+- It is possible to enable the formatter on every save to a C/C++ file.
 To change settings on a per-package basis, check out the package "Project-Specific".

 If You Liked This
 -----------------